lelayf/AdobeXD-animated-digital-clock-timer/README.md

     - the start time on your first artboard
     - the end time on the second artboard
 6. Switch to _Prototype_ mode.
-7. Add a transition between between the first artboard and the second one:
+7. Add a transition between the first artboard and the second one:
     - Use any trigger you like (_Time_ with no delay works well for this demo),
     - _Auto-animate_
     - _Ease-In-Out_